General rules for data protection

 Other businesses that we utilise to deliver services

+In the process of delivering services to our clients KJH has occasion to rely upon other provider services.
+Every effort is made to ensure that these companies also meet data handling security requirements as detailed on this page.
 Unless legally required or as part of the legal execution of a contract, KJHosting never divulges personal customer details in the process of working with other partners.